kbab6aoo/HowToArticles/usingVarnishToServeWordPressOnDebian.md

 The first server block is used to redirect all requests for example-over-http.com to www.example-over-http.com.
-This assumes you want to use the www subdomain and have added a DNS A record for it. listen [::]:8080; is needed if you want your site to be also accesible over IPv6. port_in_redirect off; prevents nginx from appending the port number to the requested URL. fastcgi directives are used to proxy requests for PHP code execution to PHP-FPM, via the FastCGI protocol.
+This assumes you want to use the www subdomain and have added a DNS A record for it. listen [::]:8080; is needed if you want your site to be also accesible over IPv6. port_in_redirect off; prevents Nginx from appending the port number to the requested URL. fastcgi directives are used to proxy requests for PHP code execution to PHP-FPM, via the FastCGI protocol.
-To configure nginx for the SSL-encrypted website (in our example we called it www.example-over-https.com), you need two more server blocks.
-Append the following server blocks to your /etc/nginx/sites-available/default file:
+To configure Nginx for the SSL-encrypted website (in our example we called it www.example-over-https.com), you need two more server blocks.
+Append the following server blocks to your /etc/Nginx/sites-available/default file:

-/etc/nginx/sites-available/default
+/etc/Nginx/sites-available/default
 1
 2
 3